How to claim

 Relay UK (if you cannot hear or speak on the phone): 18001 then 0800 121 4600

 Video relay service for British Sign Language (BSL) users - check you can use this service

 Find out about call charges

-DLA can’t be backdated.
-The date of your claim will usually be the date the form is received or the date you call the enquiry line (if you return the claim pack within 6 weeks).
+DLA can be paid from the start of your claim.
+It cannot be backdated.
+Your claim will start on the date the form is received or the date you call the enquiry line (if you return the claim pack within 6 weeks).